Board of Directors

 Executive Director, Founding Member

 Sam manages fundraising monies and conducts all financial reporting as needed.
 He has a Juris Doctor from the University of Pittsburgh and a Master’s in Business Administration from Carnegie Mellon University.

 Mario is a full time realtor with over 23 years experience in the greater Pittsburgh area.
 He is an avid horseman, having bred, trained, and raised horses in the U.S. and abroad.
 He enjoys gardening and is a certified Master Gardener with Phipps Conservatory.
 He has a BA in Psychology from John Carroll University with a background working with at risk juveniles and seniors.
 Mario has been with HAP from its inception and is serving as Secretary.

-Shannon started with HAP in 2018 and moved from enthusiastic tabler, to Director of Marketing, to Vice President over the next two and a half years.
+Shannon started with HAP in 2018 and moved from enthusiastic tabler, to Director of Marketing, to Vice President , and now is the organization’s first full-time paid employee in her Director of Operations role.
 Shannon is extremely proud of not only the work HAP does, but the way they get it done.
 She believes in resolving conflicts and coming together to solve animal and environmental issues humanely.
 She also founded Pittsburgh Ploggers in 2018 and is proud to now have the fitness/litter clean-up program under the HAP umbrella.
 Shannon is a Pitt alum and holds a Master’s Degree from the University of Colorado in communication and rhetoric.
-She has worked as a marketing strategist for the past 12 years and is an adjunct instructor at Chatham University.
-She lives in Pittsburgh with her husband, Ryan, two cats, and eight fluffy chickens.
+She has worked as a marketing strategist for the past 13 years and is an adjunct instructor at Chatham University.
+She lives in Pittsburgh with her husband, Ryan, two cats, and seven fluffy chickens.

 Director of Grant Writing